 - The seaside forest originally served as a protection of the road connecting the Russian military warehouses in Brzeźno, and the quarantine station with Nowy Port.
 The abundance of trees in the area were originally planted to protect the road used by Russian troops against drifting beach sand and other sea-based impact

 - The beginning of the park’s history dates back to 1840-1842, when the seaside forest was transformed into a park.
 It was a place of rest for customers of the nearby bathing resort and spa

 - The seaside park is named after the doctor of Napoleon’s army, Jean Georg Haffner.
 Haffner came to the Free City of Danzig in 1808 as a major of Napoleon’s Grande Armée.
 The French Governor of Danzig, General Jean Rapp, persuaded Haffner to build the first bathing-spa resort in Gdańsk-Brzezno.
 Haffner also founded the first spa in Sopot

 - Remains of ancient Prussian fortifications can be found in the park

 - The park’s infrastructure was in tatters throughout the 20th century.
 Tourists were mostly deterred by the park’s appearance.
 In 2001, the park’s revitalisation began, ending in July 2010

-- The number of trees in the park exceeds 4,860, including gray and black alder, ash, white willow, pine, maple, sycamore, silver birch and elm
+- The number of trees in the park exceeds 4,860.
+They include grey and black alder, ash, white willow, pine, maple, sycamore, silver birch and elm

 Brzeźnieński Park is a lovely park with narrow alleyways, many of which offer dreamy views of the Baltic Sea.
 The park’s covered with tall trees, providing a great deal of precious shade on warm summer days.
 There’s an adventure playground for kids.

-Tram 3 from Dworzec Główny (Gdańsk Central Train Station) takes you up to the stop Brzeźno 01 just below the lower west side of Brzeźnieński Park.
+Tram 3 from Dworzec Główny (Gdańsk Central Train Station) takes you up to the stop Brzeźno Dom Zdrojowy just below the lower west side of Brzeźnieński Park.